 Where: Fox Theater, 1807 Telegraph Ave., Oakland

 - This Week's Hottest Events: Lit King Jonathan Franzen, PARK(ing) Day, Paramore and More

 - This Week's Hottest Events: Funny or Die Oddball Comedy Fest, Park(ing) Day, and More

 - This Week's Hottest Events: Wilco, Chris Kattan, and Park(ing) Day

 - This Week's Hottest Events: Outside Lands, Literary Death Match and Dolores Park Documentary

-- This Week's Hottest Events: Election Night Party, Cinema by the Bay, and more
+- This Week's Hottest Events: America's Cup World Series, 826 Valencia's Write-a-thon, and more